Saravana-Kumar07/Coding-challenge-python/README.md

 - Policies Table:
     - policyId: A unique number for each policy (used as the primary key).

-    - policyName: The name of the policy, like "Health Shield Basic" (text).
+    - policyName: The name of the policy(text).

     - premiumAmount: The cost of the policy that needs to be paid periodically (number).